bkkas/ais/README.md

   * [Credits](#credits)

 ## License
-For the licence of the package, refer to [LICENCE](LICENSE).
+For the license of the package, refer to [LICENSE](LICENSE).
 For the dataset that is included in the tests-folder, the norwegian dataset is aquired through (https://ais-public.kystverket.no/), while the danish dataset is aquired throuh (http://web.ais.dk/aisdata/).

-The norwegian dataset uses the [NLOD](https://data.norge.no/nlod/en/2.0) licence, as defined by the norwegian government.
+The norwegian dataset uses the [NLOD](https://data.norge.no/nlod/en/2.0) license, as defined by the norwegian government.
 The danish dataset has its own [terms of use](https://dma.dk/safety-at-sea/navigational-information/download-data/conditions-for-the-use-of-data).